hexolan/development/experimentation/request-coalescing/py/version_2/README.md

 ## License and Contributing

-Please feel free to open pull requests containing any improvements.
+Please feel free to make pull requests containing any suggestions for improvements.

 This repository is open sourced under the [MIT License.](/LICENSE)